mathetake/mathetake.github.io/index.md

 - lead Machine Learning infrastructure (MLOps) team
     - join at the very beginning of the team
-- build k8s/AWS infrastructure, CI/CD pipeline and batch workflow execution environment from scratch
+- build k8s/AWS infrastructure, CI/CD pipeline and batch workflow execution environments from scratch
 - Kubernetes and infrastructure management
 - write some api applications in Go (including the one which accepts every requests to the machine learning platform and works as a proxy)